 Courthouse Enforcement Operations Make Our Community Less Safe

 In far too many cases, crime victims are unable to access justice because witnesses are too afraid of deportation to participate in court proceedings.
 Getting justice for the community requires making state and federal courts a safe space from U.S. Immigration and Customs Enforcement (ICE) raids and other enforcement operations.
 Officials in other states, including in New York and in California, have also taken action to limit the ability of federal immigration officers to conduct enforcement operations in courthouses.

 Notably, the lawsuit filed by District Attorney Rollins and District Attorney Ryan comes just days after a Massachusetts judge was arrested for allegedly helping an undocumented immigrant evade an ICE agent inside a courthouse.
 As reported by National Public Radio (NPR), Judge Shelley Richmond Joseph of the Newton District Court was charged with obstruction of justice by federal prosecutors in Massachusetts after she allegedly helped an undocumented immigrant slip out of the back door while an ICE agent was waiting in the front of the courthouse.
 A now-retired court officer was also charged in the case.
 They both have pleaded not guilty.

-Get Help From Our Boston, MA Immigration Attorney Today
+Get Help From Our Immigration Attorney Today

-At the Goldstein Immigration Lawyers, our Boston immigration attorneys are committed to providing exceptional legal representation to immigrants and their family members.
+At the Goldstein Immigration Lawyers, our immigration attorneys are committed to providing exceptional legal representation to immigrants and their family members.
 We are strong advocates for immigrant rights in Massachusetts.